 What is capacity?

 - the ability to understand information that is relevant to making a decision, and

 - the ability to appreciate the reasonably foreseeable consequences of making or not making the decision.

 Capacity is measured on a spectrum.
 This means there is a range of different options, from having good capacity to having some capacity to having no capacity.
 A person can have capacity to make some decisions but not to make other decisions.
 For example, the capacity necessary to decide where to invest money is different from the capacity necessary to decide whether to take a crafting class.
 A person’s capacity can also change over time, especially if the person is suffering from a degenerative disorder.

 What is consent?

 You generally have the right to accept or refuse medical treatment—as every adult does.
 A doctor requires your consent before treating you.
 This means that:

 - You must be legally able to give consent.
 For example, if you are the subject of a guardianship order in respect of medical decisions, you are not legally able to make decisions about your medical treatment.

 - You must be mentally able to allow the medical treatment.
 This means you are able to make a reasoned choice about the treatment because you understand the consequences of the decision being made.

-- There must not be any pressure on you to make the decision.
-The decision must be freely given.
+- No one can pressure you to make the decision.
+You must freely decide.